 - EyeCare America: This organization is part of the American Academy of Ophthalmology Foundation and provides eye exams for people with lower incomes.

-- SightFirst: This is a plan, operated by Lions Club International, that helps people receive vision support, including eyeglasses.
+- SightFirst: This program, operated by Lions Club International, helps people receive vision support, including eyeglasses.

-- Mission Cataract USA: This program provides cataract surgery for those who may not otherwise be able to meet the costs.
+- Mission Cataract USA: This program provides cataract surgery for people who may not otherwise be able to afford it.

-- New Eyes for the Needy: New Eyes for the Needy is a program that helps people in need obtain single or lined bifocal lenses.
-However, a person must be able to obtain an eye exam and eye prescription before applying for the eyeglasses.
+- New Eyes for the Needy: This program helps people obtain single or lined bifocal lenses.
+A person needs to have an eye exam and receive a prescription before applying for the glasses.

-Traditional Medicare covers some aspects of vision care.
-However, this will typically be for people who are most at risk of eye-related complications.
+Original Medicare covers some aspects of vision care, but typically only for people with a higher risk of certain eye conditions.

-A person may wish to buy expanded coverage by purchasing a Medicare Advantage policy.
+A person may receive expanded coverage by purchasing a Medicare Advantage plan.